TotalExchange/TexPay/README.md

 # TexPay
-TexPay is built on open source and tested code from BTCPay Server-customized to integrate with E-commerce Payments on Tex Market.
+TexPay is built on open source and tested code from BTCPay Server-customized to integrate with E-commerce digital payments on Tex Market.